Paradises Lost: Plot summary

-The novella begins with 5-Liu Hsing, as a child, being taught about Earth through the use of virtual reality tapes, an experience which her younger self takes exception to.
+The novella begins with 5-Liu Hsing, as a child, being taught about Earth through the use of virtual reality tapes, an experience to which her younger self takes exception.
 She develops a close friendship with 5-Nova Luis.
-At the age of seven Hsing and the other children of similar age are allowed to put on clothes for the first time; Hsing greatly looks forward to this ceremony, a rite of passage aboard the Discovery.
-As the children grow older Luis begins to develop an interest in the virtual reality programs that allow people on the ship to explore the planet they have left behind.
+At age seven, Hsing and the other children of similar age may put on clothes for the first time; Hsing greatly looks forward to this ceremony, a rite of passage aboard the Discovery.
+As the children grow older, Luis develops an interest in the virtual reality programs that allow people on the ship to explore the planet they have left behind.
 Disagreements with her friend Rosie, a member of Bliss, lead Hsing to explore the philosophy of the angels.
 Although she questions in her own mind the purpose of the voyage, she disagrees with the angels' thinking, which eventually damages her friendship with Rosie.
-Luis also investigates this group, by participating in some of their practices.
+Luis also investigates this group by participating in some of their practices.

-Entering college at the age of 18 Hsing discovers that 4-Hiroshi Canaval, the teacher of Navigation, has asked her to be placed directly into the second-year navigation course.
-Hsing shows an aptitude for the subject, and in her third year chooses to make it her profession.
-Luis chooses to become a doctor, and their academic separation leads to Hsing and Luis slowly drawing apart from one another.
+Entering college at age 18, Hsing discovers that 4-Hiroshi Canaval, the teacher of Navigation, has asked her to be placed directly into the second-year navigation course.
+Hsing shows an aptitude for the subject, and in her third year makes it her profession.
+Luis becomes a doctor, and their academic separation leads to Hsing and Luis slowly drawing apart from one another.
 Hsing finds herself attracted to Hiroshi, and the two begin a romantic relationship.
-Three days after their wedding Hiroshi tells Hsing that the focus of his life's work is not simply navigation, as is generally believed, but concealing a secret from the rest of the ship.
-A few years earlier an unexpected gravitational effect led to the ship experiencing a vast acceleration, putting it 40 years ahead of schedule; it is expected to arrive at Hsin Ti Chiu in five years.
+Three days after their wedding, Hiroshi tells Hsing that the focus of his life's work is not simply navigation, as is generally believed, but concealing a secret from the rest of the ship.
+A few years earlier, an unexpected gravitational effect led to the ship experiencing a vast acceleration, putting it 40 years early; it is expected to arrive at Hsin Ti Chiu in five years.